dgcameron/dbms_cloud/README.md

   ![](images/006.png " ")

-- Copy the file URL from the uploaded file by clicking on the far left dots.
-Important - note that you will in later sections be copying the file path URL up to the *.../o/*  into code blocks (path to the file itself) so keep it handy in a note pad (replacing this string <object storage bucket uri>).
+- Copy the file URL from the uploaded file by clicking on the far left dots.  *Important - note that you will in later sections be copying either the file file path URL replacing tag <object storage file URI> OR just the path up to the *.../o/* replacing tag <object storage bucket URI> into code blocks so keep these two handy in a note pad.

   ![](images/007.png " ")